pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 # Objective-C API & SDK Docs 6.1.0

-Build a simple app that connects to PubNub and sends/receives messages.
+This overview shows how to configure the PubNub Objective-C SDK, add listeners, subscribe, and publish a message.
+Replace myPublishKey and mySubscribeKey with your keyset from the Admin Portal.

 ## Setup

 ### Get your PubNub keys

 - Sign in or create an account on the PubNub Admin Portal.
-- Create an app and use the generated keyset.
+- Create an app and keyset; copy the publish and subscribe keys.
-- Get your publish and subscribe keys from the app dashboard.
 - Use separate keysets for dev/prod.

 ### Install the SDK

-##### SDK version
 Use the latest SDK version.

-Download the SDK using one of the following:

 ### Use CocoaPods

-Install/update CocoaPods, create a Podfile, and install:
+Install/update CocoaPods, create a Podfile, and install pods.
+Use the CocoaPods-generated workspace.

 ```
 `1pod init